If you buy through external links, we may earn a small commission. Read our affiliate disclosure in full.

 - Gets absorbed in the skin very quickly- leaves significantly less visible shine

-- Has exfoliating and moisturizing ingredients- Can be used for dry patches due to shaving too
+- Has exfoliating and very moisturizing ingredients- Can be used for dry patches due to shaving too

-- BHA keeps the pores clean and helps to prevent acne
+- Grean tea and aloe keep the pores clean and help to prevent acne

 Things to think about: